 - after a review by the Ombudsman

-you may appeal against the determination to the District Court. (refer Section 40 and Section 41 FOI Act 1991 (SA))
+you may apply for a review against the determination to SACAT – South Australian Civil and Administrative Tribunal (refer Section 40 and Section 41 FOI Act 1991 (SA))

-An appeal to the District Court must be commenced –
+A review to SACAT must be commenced –

 - within 30 days after notice of the determination or decision to which proceedings relate